spyglassventures/top-flopStoxx/README.md

 * import time
 * import pandas as pd

-# The results looks similar to this:
+# The results look similar to this:

 ## BEST PERFORMER Dax Today